lachang/StoryTeller-demo/README.md

 A fully immersive, mobile story application to redefine your adventures.
 StoryTeller.

 ## Installation
-* Download the app binary from GitHub.
+* Clone the repository from github and open it up in xcode
-* Add the app into the MyApps section of iTunes.
-* Mark the app for installation and re-sync with iTunes.

 ## Views Overview
 ### Signup / Login View